rebuy-de/compose-navigation/README.md

 # Compose Navigation with Ease from Everywhere

-In this guide, I will explain how we've managed to use Compose Navigation seamlessly throughout our apps.
+In this guide, I will explain how I have managed to use Compose Navigation seamlessly throughout our app.
 From view models and services to screens, and all of that type safe.

 If you haven't familiarized yourself with Compose Navigation, it's crucial to read the original [documentation](https://developer.android.com/jetpack/compose/navigation) first.